moredure/kinde-go/README.md

 #### Using client to request an authorized endpoint

-Client willl manage tokens in the background, reading/persisting them to provided the session storage.
+Client will manage tokens in the background, reading/persisting them to provided the session storage.

 When offline scope is requested, refresh tokens will be managed as well.